OFFLINE-GmbH/oc-cashier-plugin/README.md

 You're done!

-## Use the Cashier specific User Model

-To have access to the `subscriptions` relationship and other October CMS optimizations make sure to always use `OFFLINE\Cashier\Models\User` instead of `RainLab\User\Models\User` and you are good to go.
-The `Auth` service gets patched to always return the right model automatically.

 ## Handle Stripe Webhooks

 To receive Stripe webhooks configure Stripe to send them to `https://<your-site>/stripe/webhook` (you can change this URL via the `services.stripe.webhook.url` config entry).